DamarAR/dam-shop/README.md

 Explain how you implemented the checklist above step-by-step :
-- Create a new directory with the name mystical_market
+- Create a new directory with the name dam-shop
-- enable virtual environment and install requirements.txt
+- Enable virtual environment and install requirements.txt
-- create the django project by running django-admin startproject mystical_market
+- Create the django project by running django-admin startproject dam_shop
-- and then run python manage.py startapp main so that we can create a new application with the name main
+- Then run python manage.py startapp main so that we can create a new application with the name main
-- To  perform routing in main, you just need to add 'main' in the settings.py file inside the mystical_market directory
+- To  perform routing in main, you just need to add 'main' in the settings.py file inside the dam_shop directory
-- make a folder and inside it make a html file that have attributes name,price,description
+- Make a folder and inside it make a html file that have attributes name,price,description
-- make the def function and create the variables that you want to input to the html
+- Make the def function and create the variables that you want to input to the html
-- import the name of the def function that you create and make a path to the def function in the urls.py in main directory
+- Import the name of the def function that you create and make a path to the def function in the urls.py in main directory
+- Connect your application with the pws by creating the project damshop in pws and go git add,branch and push to pws

 Create a diagram that contains the request client to a Django-based web application and the response it gives, and explain the relationship between urls.py, views.py, models.py, and the html file.